New Zealand’s indigenous biodiversity is highly unique. Most of our native species exist nowhere else on Earth.

 Otago is large (3.1 million hectares) and one of the most ecologically-diverse regions of New Zealand – from the alpine lakes of the West to Central Otago’s dryland environments, and the coastal forests of the East.
 We are internationally renowned for our unique wildlife – from albatross, penguins and sea lions along the Otago coastline, to skinks and geckos, through to alpine parrots in the West.

 ORC has been working with panels of experts to complete regional threat assessments of various groups of species in our region.
-So far, reports have been produced documenting the regional conservation status of reptiles and bats in Otago.
+So far, several reports have been produced documenting the regional conservation status have been produced, including on reptiles, bats, indigenous vascular plants and amphibians.

 The ORC has compiled information on the extent of Otago’s indigenous ecosystems and of habitats for fauna in these online maps.